 8. Put One Item Back

 Another confessed, “When I go to a store, I always put one item back in my basket before checking out.
-It keeps me from getting things I didn’t go there for but thought were a great idea.
+It keeps me from getting things I didn’t go there for, but I thought it was a great idea.
 It directly counters the psychology stores take advantage of in their layouts.”

 9. Hot Showers at the Gym